thecptwaffles/wafflecraftwebsite/readme.md

-#this is the website i've been working on for 2 years and I still continue to update it!
+#this is a website for my minecraft server that I've been working on for 2 years and I still continue to update it!